-"Europe is known for its busy, culture-driven cities like Rome and Paris,” wrote Caitlin Morton for Condé Nast.
+"Europe is known for its busy, culture-driven cities like Rome and Paris,” wrote Caitlin Morton for Condé Nast, in 2019.

 "But between all the landmarks and selfie-taking tourists, you'll find literally hundreds of charming little towns with populations smaller than the line for the Eiffel Tower.

 "Whether it's a lakeside hamlet in Austria or an eerily beautiful village in Romania, these storybook towns are the stuff European vacations dream about."

 Praising the Irish town, Morton wrote: “Cobh redefines charming with its rows of candy-colored homes along the water and towering cathedral standing sentry over the harbor.”

 She mentions that Cobh, which was the final port of call for the Titanic and has a commemorative museum in the town, is a popular cruise destination.

 Cobh Tourism chairman, Jack Walsh told the Irish Examiner: “We are always championing Cobh as a visitor destination, so to see our beautiful small town featured in a prestigious publication like Condé Nast Traveler Magazine, in 2019, is a fantastic endorsement.